 - 1 teaspoon garlic powder

 - Heat the the butter and EVOO oil in a large skillet over medium-high heat.

 - Add mushrooms garlic powder and salt & pepper and cook until lightly browned.

 - Reduce heat to low and add cream.
-Stir to combine and simmer for approximately 3 – 4 minutes
+Stir to combine and simmer until thickened.

 - Remove from heat and spoon over pork chops.